Gregorious94/random_forest_classifier/README.md

-# random_forest_classifier
+basic classifier, only using basic python libraries

-basic random forest classifier, only using basic python libraries
+inspired by and implementation ideas taken from Python Engineer https://github.com/python-engineer